Gwerlas/system/docs/users.md

 ZSH
 ---

-A sample configuration is stored in `/etc/skel` and will be used by each new users.
-They will be able to customize their ZSH settings.
+If some users have `zsh` as `shell`, a sample configuration is stored in `/etc/skel` and will be copied in each new users home directory.

+The users will be able to customize their ZSH settings later.

 Variables
 ---------